Masculinity, fashion and biker culture decoded : Jeff Nichols' 'The Bikeriders' examined

 He continued “Kathy understands what is wrong with these guys… she is also attracted by it.
 There is this pull in masculinity, and to deny it is also to be dishonest — the truth is, what the film is really about is identity, and identity is another word for purpose and right now we’re looking for identity more than any other time, maybe because everyone is trying to be a movie star on their phones and everything else and we’re trying to find a specific identity for ourselves that has nothing to do with being masculine,” Nichols then concluded, “and because we are social creatures a lot of us find that identity in a group and the more unique that group is, the more unique your identity is.”

-The Bikeriders is scheduled to be released in the United States on December 1, 2023, by 20th Century Studios.
+The Bikeriders was originally scheduled to be released in the United States on December 1, 2023, by 20th Century Studios.
+It is now releasing worldwide on June 21st, 2024.

 All images courtesy of the BFI London Film Festival, used with permission.